Angelogeb/AOSV/README.md

 Feel free to fork and extend it.

-A useful resource (a bit updated) over concepts in the linux kernel can be found in
+A useful resource (a bit outdated) over concepts in the linux kernel can be found in
 [A Heavily-Commented Linux Kernel Source Code](http://www.oldlinux.org/download/ECLK-5.0-WithCover.pdf)